nansencenter/NERSC-HYCOM-CICE/doc/HYCOM-only-compilation.md

-* You need to take of changes according to your HPC and compiler.
+* You need to take care of changes according to your HPC system and compiler type/flags.

 ## Changes in $NHCROOT/hycom/RELO/src_2.2.98ZA-07Tsig0-i-sm-sse_relo_mpi

-In this folder, we replace the old "Makefile" by the new one which modified to include proper flags for compilation of standalone HYCOM.
+In this folder, we replace the old "Makefile" by the new one which modified to include to correct flags required for compilation of the standalone HYCOM.

-Another script to compile model, so-called Make-hycom.csh, is copied in this folder.
-This script is called by "compile_model.sh" when "iceflg" is set to zero in "blkdat.input".
+Another script to compile model, so-called Make_hycom.csh, is copied in this folder.
+This script is called by "compile_model.sh" when "iceflg" is set to zero in the "blkdat.input" file.

 ## Changes in experiment folder

-Since the model has been meant for a coupled system, there are few inconsistency in two source codes in $NHCROOT/hycom/RELO/src_2.2.98ZA-07Tsig0-i-sm-sse_relo_mpi (i.e. hycom.F and mod_hycom.F).
-To avoid any mofdification of source codes at this stage, I created a folder called "mysource" including modified hycom.F and mod_hycom.F which are copied to the "$EXPT_PATH/build/src_2.2.98ZA-07Tsig0-i-sm-sse_relo_mpi" during compile time only when "iceflg" is zero in "blkdat.input".
-Furthermore, you need to have ice_in in experiment folder (this is get read in initialisation which later on be untangled from the standalone compilation).
+Since the model has been meant for a coupled system, there are few inconsistency when try to decouple them.
+These inconsistent features are appeared n two source codes located in $NHCROOT/hycom/RELO/src_2.2.98ZA-07Tsig0-i-sm-sse_relo_mpi (i.e. hycom.F and mod_hycom.F).
+To avoid any modification of the HYCOM original source codes at this stage, I created a folder called "mysource" including modified hycom.F and mod_hycom.F.
+These two codes are copied to the "$EXPT_PATH/build/src_2.2.98ZA-07Tsig0-i-sm-sse_relo_mpi" during compiliation of model only when "iceflg" is set to zero in the "blkdat.input".
+Furthermore, you need to have "ice_in" in the experiment folder (this file is read in the initialisation which later on will be untangled from the procedure of standalone compilation).

 # Compile HYCOM

-The final step is to compile the HYCOM source code depending on the status of "iceflg" flag in "blkdat.input".
-If "iceflg" is non-zero, the model compiles and links both HYCOM and CICE models to generate of hycom-cice executable.
-If "iceflg" is zero the hycom-cice executable is generated from only compiling HYCOM model.
+The final step is to compile the HYCOM source code depending on the status of "iceflg" flag in the "blkdat.input".
+If "iceflg" is non-zero, the model compiles and links both HYCOM and CICE models in order to generate the hycom-cice executable.
+If "iceflg" is zero the hycom-cice executable is generated by only compiling the HYCOM model.